 The rights of indemnification and advancement of expenses provided for in this Article shall inure to the benefit of the Indemnitee’s legal representatives, heirs and distributees.

 Section 7: Severability.

-It is the intent of the College to indemnify its voting and non-voting Trustees, officers and Representatives to the fullest extent authorized by the laws of New York State, as they now exist or may be subsequently amended.
+It is the intent of the University to indemnify its voting and non-voting Trustees, officers and Representatives to the fullest extent authorized by the laws of New York State, as they now exist or may be subsequently amended.
 If any portion of these indemnification provisions shall for any reason be held invalid or unenforceable by judicial decision or legislative amendment, the valid and enforceable provisions will continue to be given effect and shall be construed so as to provide the broadest indemnification permitted by law.

 Section 8: Interpretation.

 To the extent permitted by law, the rights of indemnification and advancement of expenses provided in this Article (a) shall be available with respect to events occurring prior to the adoption of this Article; (b) shall continue to exist after any rescission or restrictive amendment of this Article with respect to events occurring prior to such rescission or amendment; and (c) shall be interpreted on the basis of applicable law in effect at the time of the occurrence of the vent or events giving rise to the action or proceeding or, at the sole discretion of the Indemnitee (or if applicable, at the sole discretion of the heirs, distributees or legal representatives of such Indemnitee seeking such rights), on the basis of applicable law in effect at the time such rights are claimed.